pat31477/Master-Portfolio/README.md

 ## 1. Description

-### Updated Professional Portfolio for Patrick E. Walker
+### Master Portfolio for Patrick E. Walker

 Technology Used:
+This is the 3rd version of my professional portfolio.
 This portfolio was built using HTML, CSS, BootStrap as well as .png, .jpg, and .gif files

 Main Page: